Colorectal Cancer is a Major Public Health Problem

 Colorectal Cancer Incidence & Mortality

 Colorectal cancer incidence and mortality rates have dropped by over 30% in the U.S. among adults 50 and older in the last fifteen years, with a substantial fraction of these declines due to screening.
 Declines in CRC incidence and mortality have slowed from 3%-4% per year during the 2000s to 1% per year and 2% per year, respectively, during the past decade.

 Significant disparities in colorectal cancer screening, incidence, and mortality persist by socioeconomic status, race/ethnicity, geography, and other factors.
 In addition, recent research indicates colorectal cancer incidence rates are rising in young and middle-aged adults.
 Visit the following NCCRT News stories and other sources to learn more.

-- 2019 Colorectal Cancer Screening Messaging Guidebook (guidance on reaching priority populations) and corresponding Companion Guides for Hispanics/Latinos and Asian Americans
+- 2019 Colorectal Cancer Screening Messaging Guidebook (guidance on reaching priority populations) and corresponding Companion Guides for Black & African Americans, Hispanics/Latinos, and Asian Americans

 - Study identifies geographic hot spots for colorectal cancer mortality

 Visit the Resource Center to explore resources that address these and other disparities.